sumampouw/Project_FIFA_MoneyBall/README.md

 ## The objectives

-The objective in this project is to perform an end-to-end analysis putting into practice what I have learned so far using statistical and machine learning techniques.
+This project aims to perform an end-to-end analysis putting into practice what I have learned so far using statistical and machine learning techniques.

 ### The outcomes in this project:

 - Descriptive Statistics.
 - Players value in the market.